Mining Matters engaging youth and adults during a program.

 Indigenous Communities Education and Outreach Programs

-• Our program engages Indigenous youth and educators in hands-on Earth science activities and field trips, providing the opportunity to develop skills, competencies and knowledge while promoting awareness of careers.
+Our in-person programs engage Indigenous youth, educators, and community members in hands-on Earth science activities and field trips, providing the opportunity to develop skills, competencies and knowledge while promoting awareness of careers in the industry.

 Teacher Training and School Programs

-• Students experience STEM activities and hands-on learning, investigate Earth science careers and engage with industry experts and partners from mineral exploration and mining industries..
+Students experience STEM activities and hands-on learning, investigate Earth science careers, and engage with industry experts and partners from mineral exploration and mining industries through our virtual and in-person school programs.

 Outreach Programs

-• We build awareness and knowledge with the public and promote careers at gem and minerals shows, industry trade shows, educational events and career fairs across Canada.
+We develop awareness and knowledge with the public and promote careers at gem and mineral shows, industry trade shows, educational events, and career fairs across Canada.

-• At the annual Prospectors and Developers Association of Canada’s International Convention, Trade Show and Investors Exchange, we showcase our achievements.
+At the annual Prospectors and Developers Association of Canada’s (PDAC) International Convention, Trade Show, and Investors Exchange, we showcase our achievements.

 Mining Matters Far and Wide